cypress-io/cypress-heroes-workshop/docs/lab1.md

 ## Installing Cypress

-To begin you need to first install cypress as a dev dependency in our project:
+To begin you need to first install cypress as a dev dependency in our project in a new terminal window:

 ```bash title='./client'
 npm install cypress@latest -D